 03 of 06

 Believe it or not, there are lots of tuxedo cats with some serious historical cred:

-- Famous cats in pop culture, including Sylvester from Looney Tunes, the Cat in the Hat (the famed character from Dr. Seuss), and Mr. Mistoffelees from the Broadway show Cats were all tuxies.
+- Famous cats in pop culture, including Sylvester from Looney Tunes, the Cat in the Hat (the famed character from Dr. Seuss), and Mr. Mistoffelees from the Broadway show Cats are all tuxies.

-- In 2012, a tuxedo cat named Tuxedo Stan from Halifax, Canada ran for mayor of his fair city.
-Although Tuxedo Stan didn't take office, he was the first—and only—cat to ever run for political office.
+- In 2012, a tuxedo cat named Tuxedo Stan from Halifax, Canada, ran for mayor of his fair city.
+Although Tuxedo Stan didn't take office, he still made history in both the cat and the human world.

 The Richest Cat in the World Is a Tuxedo Cat

 In 1998, a tuxedo cat named Sparky inherited a whopping 6.3 million dollars when his owner passed away, making him far richer than any other cat—and most human beings.Continue to 5 of 6 below.

 Tuxedo Cats Have Gone Where No Kitty Has Gone Before